Iamvivek-gupta/interview/react.md

 ### AWS DynamoDB
 1. **What is Amazon DynamoDB?**
-   - **Answer**: Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
+   - **Answer**: Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability, ideal for applications requiring consistent, single-digit millisecond latency.

 2. **What are DynamoDB Streams?**
    - **Answer**: DynamoDB Streams capture a time-ordered sequence of item-level changes in a DynamoDB table and can be used to trigger AWS Lambda functions.